llxxbb/Nature/doc/plan.md

 ## finished but did not submit

 ## Underway
-    `Meta`'s get method is queer, remove it state for same name check

     converted instance handle TargetState
+    `Meta`'s get method is queer, remove it

     generate order